What Does "Write to Market" Mean for Romance Authors?

 The truth, however, is more complicated.

-So what does "write to market" really mean?
+So what does "write to market" really mean for romance authors?

 And how do you find out what your romance readers love and want to see more of?